Gunman captured after attack on Israeli couple in West Bank town | Law-Order

 Gunman captured after attack on Israeli couple in West Bank town

-A paramedic, among the first to arrive at the scene, said on Israel Radio that one Israeli man was wounded as he sat in his car with his wife.
-Hamas, which governs the Gaza Strip and also has a presence in the West Bank, has denounced the Israeli-Palestinian de-escalation talks that took place last month in Jordan and on Sunday in Egypt.
+It took place in Huwara, where last month a gunman from the Hamas Islamist militant group opened fire on a car killing two Israeli settlers, also coinciding with a day when Israeli and Palestinian officials held de-escalation talks.
+Settlers responded to last month's incident by torching houses and cars and killing one Palestinian in a rampage described by a senior army commander as a "pogrom".

 A Palestinian gunman opened fire on Sunday on an Israeli couple in their car, wounding the man, in a West Bank town where a similar shooting last month prompted Israeli settlers to go on a violent rampage.
-Israeli officials said the wounded Israeli and soldiers at the scene returned fire, wounding the gunman, who was pursued by troops and captured.
+Israeli officials said the wounded Israeli, who also has U.S. citizenship, and soldiers at the scene returned fire, wounding the gunman, who was pursued by troops and captured.

 The incident occurred as Israeli and Palestinian officials held U.S.-backed talks in Egypt aimed at calming months of violence.
 It took place in Huwara, where last month a gunman from the Hamas Islamist militant group opened fire on a car killing two Israeli settlers, also coinciding with a day when Israeli and Palestinian officials held de-escalation talks.